Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: More explicit formulas for

 \section{More explicit formulas for $m \leq 3$}

-We derive very concrete expressions using only elementary linear algebra for the case of a small number of hyperplanes.
-We expect for these formulas to be accessible for a broader range of readers.
-Furthermore, based on this kind of elementary formulation, we can induce combinatorial identities in Section \ref{sec:combidentity}.
+For the case of a small number of hyperplanes, we derive more concrete formulas in a fully explicit way.
+We expect for these formulas to be more accessible for a broader range of readers.
+Furthermore such an elementary and precise formulations play a crucial role in obtaining combinatorial identities in Section \ref{sec:combidentity}.